 What does God Expect from Me?

-If BRI is so hard, should I even try?
+If Biblically Responsible Investing (BRI) is so hard, should I even try?
 What does God expect me to do about it anyway?
 There are several things that we need to keep in mind when thinking about the moral complexities of BRI.

 - Personal Holiness – The first thing to keep in mind is that God expects you to grow in your personal holiness and obedience to his word/will.
 You are not responsible for the sinful acts of others.
 You are responsible for your own sin.
 Don’t be a drunkard or given to addiction.
 Keep your faith in God through good times and bad.
 Humility should also typify your life and attitude toward others who don’t share your convictions.